jquast/wcwidth/docs/specs.rst

-Any character following ZWJ (`U+200D`_) when preceded by an emoji (`Extended_Pictographic`_ property) or `Regional Indicator`_ in sequence by function :func:`wcwidth.wcswidth`.
+Any character following ZWJ (`U+200D`_) when preceded by an emoji (`Extended_Pictographic`_ property) or `Regional Indicator`_ in sequence by function :func:`wcwidth.wcswidth`, following grapheme cluster boundary rules of `Unicode Standard Annex #29`_.
 When ZWJ follows a non-emoji character (including CJK), only the ZWJ itself is zero-width; the following character is measured normally.